 Unfortunately, Sooji Ka Halwa is not naturally gluten-free.
 However, you can substitute the cream of wheat for other ingredients to modify the recipe.
 Cream of rice or almond flour are basic ingredients that are easy to work with.
 But using these ingredients will change the texture of the Halwa.

-I love to whip up Sooji Ka Halwa when I’m entertaining on short notice, because the simple dessert is so easy to serve in larger quantities.
+I love to whip up Sooji Ka Halwa when I’m entertaining on short notice because the simple dessert is so easy to serve in larger quantities.
 If you’d like to scale this dessert recipe up, simply add the additional ingredients, but follow the same instructions.

 Absolutely!
 This sweet dish is also an easy instant pot recipe.
-Turn on saute mode, heat the oil and saute the cardamom followed by the semolina.
+Turn on saute mode, heat the oil, and saute the cardamom followed by the semolina.
 Once the semolina is roasted, turn the instant pot off.
 Add in the water, followed by the sugar and food coloring.
 Seal the instant pot and cook on high for 3 minutes, with a slow release of 10 minutes.
-Open the instant pot, fluff the halwa, garnish and serve.
+Open the instant pot, fluff the halwa, garnish, and serve.

-Please don't forget to leave a rating and comment below!
-If you take a picture then please tag me on instagram !
+For more Pakistani recipes like this, check out 20 popular Pakistani recipes.
+If you decide to try this recipe, Please don't forget to leave a rating and comment below!
+If you take a picture then tag me on Instagram!
 Thank You!

 Sooji Ka Halwa (Pakistani Semolina Pudding)